 What We Learned in the Previous Case Study

-In the previous case study we learned how Candace and Victor developed an assessment strategy for their learning asset by identifying the most efficient and effective assessment methods for measuring learners’ performance on the asset’s learning objectives.
+In the previous case study, we learned how Candace and Victor developed an assessment strategy for their learning asset by identifying the most efficient and effective assessment methods for measuring learners’ performance on the asset’s learning objectives.
 This allowed them to create an overall assessment plan for measuring mastery of the learning objectives in each lesson of their learning asset.
-They wrote that plan into an assessment strategy, which they included in their Course Design Document (CDD) and will eventually include the Course Student Assessment Plan (CSAP) section of the Plan of Instruction (POI) for their learning asset.
+They wrote that plan into an assessment strategy, which they included in their Course Design Document (CDD) and will eventually include in the Course Student Assessment Plan (CSAP) section of the Plan of Instruction (POI) for their learning asset.
 This assessment strategy is summarized in the following statement:

 “Students will be assessed individually based on their demonstration of the learning objectives for each lesson.
-Each lesson will include a written examination consisting of objective assessment items that will test learners’ basic recall of the information presenting in the lesson as well as at least one essay question or equivalent written assessment item that will measure learners’ understanding of the major concepts presented in the lesson.”
+Each lesson will include a written examination consisting of objective assessment items that will test learners’ basic recall of the information presented in the lesson as well as at least one essay question or equivalent written assessment item that will measure learners’ understanding of the major concepts presented in the lesson.”

-Once Candace and Victor have identified all the objectives for their learning asset and have aligned their assessment methods to those objectives, they are ready to begin working on the final step in the design phase – developing an instructional strategy.
+Once Candace and Victor have identified all the objectives for their learning asset and have aligned their assessment methods to those objectives, they are ready to begin working on the final step in the Design phase – developing an instructional strategy.
 An instructional strategy consists of the high-level sequence of the TLOs and related ELOs that will be covered in the learning asset, as well as the particular instructional methods that will be used to support mastery of those objectives, as measured in the selected assessments in the asset.

 Case Study 2: Developing an Instructional Strategy